The Loneliness of Carrying What Few Can Imagine

 One full of luck, one full of loss.

-And you learn, somehow, to walk with both.
+And you learn, somehow, to walk inside of both.

-Even so, I find solace in the companions that never demand explanations.
+Even so, I find some peace in the companions that never demand explanations.

 The stars overhead do not ask me to translate my pain.